-It’s easy to decide to buy an eReader–picking the one to buy is the hard part!
+It’s easy to decide to buy an eReader–picking the right one to buy is the hardest part!

-Actually purchasing an eReader took a lot of research and time and it was a hard decision for me.
-I compare the experience to buying your first car because there are so many models out there!
-It can be a little overwhelming and you most likely have little experience with eReading so you don’t know what to look for.
+Actually purchasing an eReader took a lot of research and time because it was a hard decision for me.
+I compare the experience to buying your first car because there are so many models out there and each have their own strengths and weaknesses!
+It can be a little overwhelming and you most likely have little experience with eReading so you don’t know what to look for…

 My main reason for buying an eReader was to have access to my library’s eBook catalogue.
 I was tired of my small iPhone screen and the strain it was putting on my eyes.
-I also buy too many books and was running out of shelf space, so having digital copies in one place was ideal.
-I didn’t need a tablet option because I had an iPhone and a laptop that I constantly used.
+I was also buying too many books and was running out of shelf space, so having digital copies in one place was ideal.
+I didn’t need a tablet option at the time because I had an iPhone and a laptop that I constantly used.

 a) Do you want to access a public library’s eBook collection?

-This is important because some devices, like the Kindle, are not able to support .epub files so make sure you check with your library what their formats are!
+This is important because some devices, like the Kindle, are not able to support .epub files depending on your location and/or the borrowing system your library uses.
+So make sure you check with your library to learn what the formats are supported!

 b) Do you want to do other things on your device such as play games, surf the web and check your email?